intershop/devenv-4-iom/README.md

 There exists no backward compatibility the other way around.
 There is no information available, which version of _devenv-4-iom_ is required by a certain version of IOM.

+# Release information 2.7.0

+## New Features

+### Support for External Mail-Server <!-- 94998 -->

+It's now possible to use an external mail-server instead of the integrated one.
+A set of new configuration variables was added, all beeing prefixed with *SMTP_*.
+The most important one is *SMTP_HOST*, as it decides whether the internal or an external mail-server will be used.

+The *devenv.project.properties* file, belonging to your project, has to be migrated according to the [documentation](doc/02_configuration.md#migrate-a-configuration-after-updating-devenv-4-iom).
+After the migration the new configuation variables will appear within the configuration file along with a description.

 # Release information 2.6.1

 ## Fixed Bugs